yinwenpeng/Online-FLORS/README.md

     -h: for help
 		-mode: 'train' or 'predict'
 		-trainFile: the names or paths for the training labeled files, separated by space
-		-labeledData: optional; supporting tagged files for making the model more robust, separated by tab
+		-labeledData: optional; supporting tagged files for making the model more robust
-		-unlabeledData: optional; supporting untagged files for making the model more robust, separated by tab
+		-unlabeledData: optional; supporting untagged files for making the model more robust, separated by tab or space
-		-bigData: optional; supporting untagged files for making the model more robust, separated by space
+		-bigData: optional; supporting untagged files for making the model more robust, separated by space or tab
 		-window: optional; length of window (default is '5')
 		-sampleNo: (any number vs. 'all'); optional; the number of tokens you want to use for training; default is 'all'
 		-labeled: (1 vs. 0); optional; predict the POS taggs for tagged data?
 Default is '0'